 - 5.4.1 Stormwater management practices and facilities shall be guided by the VMC Servicing and Stormwater Management Master Plan Strategies and designed and implemented to the satisfaction of the City and the Toronto and Region Conservation Authority. - 5.4.2 Stormwater management facilities create opportunities for natural heritage restoration, recreational trails and passive open space, all of which can enhance the qualities and amenities of adjacent parkland.
 Schedule E identifies Environmental Open Spaces, which are intended to accommodate stormwater management facilities within naturalized settings.
 The size and design of each stormwater management facility shall be determined during the plan of subdivision process. - 5.4.3 The forms and slopes of stormwater ponds shall be designed to replicate natural landforms in the area.
-The perimeter of ponds should be planted with native and flood-tolerant plants refer to schedule E to stabilize banks, improve water quality, create wildlife habitats and add visual interest.
-Armour rock may also be used at the edges of ponds for aesthetic purposes.
-Ponds shall not be fenced, as per the City's Engineering Standards.
-Barrier planting should be used where public access is discouraged.
-Trails should encircle ponds, and bridges, boardwalks and overlooks shall be considered.
+The perimeter of ponds should be planted with native and flood-tolerant plants to stabilize banks, improve water quality, create wildlife habitats and add visual interest.